unparalleled-js/docs-1/on-prem/groups.md

 ![On-prem groups](/assets/images/on-prem/on-prem-groups.png)
 *On-prem groups*

 On-prem group is a logical grouping of one or more on-prem agents into a common connection pool.
 Workload is distributed evenly to all agents in an non-prem group.
-A recipe that uses an on-prem group with more than one active agent achieves high availability and has a few advantages.
+A recipe that uses an on-prem group with more than one active agent achieves **High availability**.
+This has a few advantages.

 ## High Availability
 High Availability is the ability of a system to be continuously operational for a long period of time.
 For any system to be highly available, every part of a system needs to be present and functional in order for the whole to be operational.
 This is typically achieved through **Redundancy** and **Load balancing**.